 But what if I told you there was a form of therapy that could resolve or at least minimize many of your doubts, fears, and hesitations?

-It’s a topic we have yet to go in-depth about, although we touched on it a bit in our blog about sliding scale therapy, covering some options for the most affordable forms of therapy.
+It’s a topic we have yet to go in-depth about, although we touched on it a bit in our article about sliding scale therapy, covering some options for the most affordable forms of therapy.
 But today, I want to talk to you about online therapy and how great online therapy can be for your mental health, your budget, and your time.

 What is online therapy